simon-v/minipos/README.md

 * `python-qrcode` — _(required)_ for generating payment QR codes
 * `python-pil` or `python-pillow` — _(required)_ for generating payment QR codes
-* `python-pycoin` — _(optional)_ for generating receiving addresses
+* `python-pycoin` — _(optional)_ for generating receiving addresses and improved block explorer load balancing

 The server does not need to be Internet-accessible, unless it is your explicit intention.
 It can also reside on the same computer you will be connecting from, if convenient.

 Place the executable and accompanying library files in a convenient location.
-Decide where to keep your local data. `minipos` will look for it in the following places:
+Decide where to keep your local data.
+MiniPOS will look for it in the following places:

 * `$HOME/.minipos`
 * `$HOME/.config/minipos`